|OUR LATEST PRODUCT NOW AVAILABLE|

 Mr. Kessinger has also provided fire alarm training classes for oil companies in both northern Alberta Canada (oil sands) and Alaska, but this Air Base site 'topped' them all!
 At more than 600 miles further north than Point Barrow, Alaska, it is very near "the top of the world"!
 In fact, a compass here will point westward, since the difference between magnetic north and true north is considerable at this latitude.
 For some photos, click here.

-Having taught several classes for the United States Air Force in the past, including one protecting our Stealth Fighters, his most recent Air Force class was very different!
+Having taught several classes for the United States Air Force in the past, including one for the technicians charged with protecting America's Stealth Fighters, his most recent Air Force class was very different!

 With some of the coldest temperatures on earth, the walls at Thule have to be over a foot thick to keep the heat in (but with small windows to keep the Polar Bears out).